 In the Egyptian tradition, Ma’at held the feather of truth, but this is not portrayed in later versions.
 The feather was weighed against a dead person’s soul in the afterlife, but was essentially internalized later by faith in reason as the determiner of the facts of a case.
 The scales themselves are machines and, as such, they are objective measuring tools.

-Goddess Ma’at (or Maat) of Ancient Egypt – partly restored and partly re-constructed image of a wall-painting.
-(Courtesy of Wikimedia Commons)
+Goddess Ma’at (or Maat) of ancient Egypt – partly restored and partly re-constructed image of a wall-painting.
+(Source: Wikimedia Commons)

 From Ma’at to the present day, Justice is often depicted as holding a sword.
 It is typically double-edged and represents the sort of authority one might be forced to recognize, if one is not already inclined to respect Justice’s other accessories.
 The sword protects and punishes, which is how it derives its power.
 And, though it is a powerful tool, it is not arbitrary.
 In other words, Justice does not favor either party that comes before her.